 Every click and every data entry point eliminated saves time.
 Fintech lending, for example, drowns in documentation that needs pay stubs, credit reports, mortgage financing and a whole range of information.
 Extracting necessary information from documents, and replicating it when necessary, saves time and money.

 When a script (or a bot) enters data, it never gets tired.
 Reproducing routine tasks through RPA helps cut down the incidence of manual errors.
 This assumes that the required data is correct in the first place as the bot can only copy and paste, not double-guess the validity of the data.
-Nevertheless, RPA eliminates some of the challenges with manual data entry work.
+Nevertheless, Robotic Process Automation Software eliminates some of the challenges with manual data entry work.

 RPA reduces the drudgery of work.
 Routine data-entry can be tedious and lead to employee burnout.
 When RPA takes care of the boring and repetitive tasks, team members have more room and mental energy for higher order work like launching creative marketing campaigns or attending to questions only they can answer.